CSCfi/Kielipankki-utilities/docs/howto_archive_pkgs_ida.md

 # Archiving the corpus package
+**NOTE: This page is outdated.
+Source data packages available on the Download server as well as published Korp and VRT packages are not stored in IDA any more, as they are backed up on the Korp server.
+For up-to-date instructions please see [instructions on data storaging](howto_data_storage.md).**

 After the corpus is installed on the production Korp, the **corpus package** (created by korp-make) should be uploaded to the [IDA storage service](https://ida.fairdata.fi/login).
 Usually there is a folder for your corpus in IDA already, containing e.g. the original data.
 The package should be added to the same folder.

 You can find the corpus package on Puhti under `/scratch/clarin/korp/corpora/pkgs/'corpus_id'`.